City of the Damned

 - To win, kill all demons or ascend beyond Archangel.
 Survival of mankind is not required.

-- The Legions of Hell are represented with three units: Imp, Demon, and Archdemon.
+- The Pandemonium Hierarchy is represented with three units: Imp, Demon, and Archdemon.

 - You start as a puny Imp who is no match for an Angel.
 Run or summon help when confronted by one.